 If you don’t provide a list of default values to namedtuple()

-, then it relies on the default value to defaults
+, then the defaults

-, which is None
+argument is None

 holds an empty dictionary.